-There's no denying that EHRs such as athenahealth work hard for medical practices.
+There's no denying that EHRs work hard for medical practices.
 They keep a digital record of a patient's medical history across providers and allow medical teams and health systems to easily access patient records, coordinate patient care, and keep relevant information centralized and synchronized.

-But when you connect athenahealth with technology platforms that amplify your patient communication capabilities and streamline your workflows, it can work even harder on your behalf.
-Thanks to interoperable healthcare IT solutions, providers may be better able to meet the evolving needs of their patients, offer a higher quality of care, and even address crippling physician burnout and staff overwhelm.
+But when you connect the right technology platforms, your EHR can work even harder on your behalf.
+Thanks to interoperable healthcare IT solutions, providers may be better able to meet the evolving needs of their patients, offer a higher quality of care, and also address crippling physician burnout and staff overwhelm.